Las Vegas Strip: Early years (1930s–1990s)

 The first casino to be built on Highway 91 was the Pair-o-Dice Club in 1931, but the first full service casino-resort on what is currently called the Strip was the El Rancho Vegas, which opened with 63 bungalow hotel rooms on April 3, 1941.
 Its success spawned a second nearby hotel, the Hotel Last Frontier in 1942.
-Organized crime figures such as Bugsy Siegel took an intense interest in the growing Las Vegas gaming center and funded another resort; financing the completion of the Flamingo construction with mob money.
+Organized crime figures such as Bugsy Siegel took an intense interest in the growing Las Vegas gambling center and funded another resort; financing the completion of the Flamingo construction with mob money.
 The Flamingo casino opened in December 1946, and the hotel opened in March 1947.
 Wilbur Clark's Desert Inn resort opened in 1950.
 The funding for many Las Vegas projects was provided through the American National Insurance Company, which was based in the then-notorious gambling empire of Galveston, Texas.

 The Strip in late 1940s.
 Pictured is the gas station of the Hotel Last Frontier, the second hotel on the Strip.

 Las Vegas Boulevard South was previously called Hwy 91, or the Arrowhead Highway, or Los Angeles Highway.
 The Strip was named by Los Angeles police officer and businessman Guy McAfee, after his hometown's Sunset Strip in Hollywood.

 Unincorporated town

 In 1950, Mayor Ernie Cragin of the City of Las Vegas sought to annex the Las Vegas Strip, which ran through unincorporated Clark County territory, in order to expand the city's tax base to fund his ambitious building agenda and pay down the city's rising debt.
 Instead, Gus Greenbaum of the Flamingo led a group of casino executives to lobby the Clark County commissioners for town status.
 Two unincorporated towns were eventually created, Paradise and Winchester.
 More than two decades later, the Supreme Court of Nevada struck down a 1975 Nevada state law that would have folded the Strip and the rest of the urban areas of Clark County into the City of Las Vegas.

-Caesars Palace was established in 1966.
-Opening in 1969, the International Hotel, with 1,512 rooms, began the era of mega-resorts.
+Caesars Palace was established in 1966, with Armenian American billionaire Kirk Kerkorian as the landlord.
+Opening in 1969, Kerkorian then established the International Hotel, with 1,512 rooms, beginning the era of mega-resorts.
 The International is known as Westgate Las Vegas today.

-The first MGM Grand Hotel and Casino opened in 1973 with 2,084 rooms.
+The first MGM Grand Hotel and Casino was opened by Kerkorian in 1973 with 2,084 rooms.
 On November 21, 1980, MGM Grand suffered the worst resort fire in the history of Las Vegas as a result of electrical problems, killing 87 people.
 It reopened eight months later.
 In 1986, Kerkorian sold the MGM Grand to Bally Manufacturing, and it was renamed Bally's.